Barrel: Whiskey

 Laws in several jurisdictions require that whiskey be aged in wooden barrels.
 The law in the United States requires that "straight whiskey" (with the exception of corn whiskey) must be stored for at least two years in new, charred oak containers.
 Other forms of whiskey aged in used barrels cannot be called "straight".

 International laws require any whisky bearing the label "Scotch" to be distilled and matured in Scotland for a minimum of three years and one day in oak casks.

 By Canadian law, Canadian whiskies must "be aged in small wood for not less than three years", and "small wood" is defined as a wood barrel not exceeding 700 L capacity.

-Since the U.S. law requires the use of new barrels for several popular types of whiskey, which is not typically considered necessary elsewhere, whiskey made elsewhere is usually aged in used barrels that previously contained American whiskey (usually bourbon whiskey).
+Since US law requires the use of new barrels for several popular types of whiskey, which is not typically considered necessary elsewhere, whiskey made elsewhere is usually aged in used barrels that previously contained American whiskey (usually bourbon whiskey).
 The typical bourbon barrel is 53 usgal in size, which is thus the de facto standard whiskey barrel size worldwide.
 Some distillers transfer their whiskey into different barrels to "finish" or add qualities to the final product.
 These finishing barrels frequently aged a different spirit (such as rum) or wine.
 Other distillers, particularly those producing Scotch, often disassemble five used bourbon barrels and reassemble them into four casks with different barrel ends for aging Scotch, creating a type of cask referred to as a hogshead.